A Learning and Control Perspective for Microfinance

 \subsection{Simulation Setting}

 We performed simulations for lending periods of $t=1$ to $t=500$.
-At each lending period, we choose $N_{t}=10$ applicants, taken from the pool of applicants generated using methods describe in \cref{SS:generating data}.
-Here, we have the observable information $\hat{s}_{it} \in U(s_{i,t})$.
+At each lending period, we choose $N_{t}=10$ applicants, taken from the pool of applicants generated using methods described in \cref{SS:generating data}.
+Here, we have the observable information $\hat{s}_{i,t}$.

-The optimization scheme of the proposed algorithm is performed based on the updating algorithm described in \cref{S:Proposed_Algorithm} and summarize in \cref{alg:parameters_update}.
-However, to escape the relatively flat regions of the objective function that we observed, we employed multi optimization approach.
-More specifically, we initiated the optimization scheme with $10$ initial random points and keeping five of the best result for the next lending period.
-To explore the landscape, we then chose additional five random points for the next iteration and performed the optimization iteration for these $10$ points.
-To reduce the computational cost of multi optimization scheme, we only repeated this procedure for the first $50$ lending period then only performed the gradient optimization for the best result afterward.